Embracing A Culture of Continuous Innovation: Driving Growth In The Workplace

 Setting the Stage

-Sarah gathers the team for a meeting and openly acknowledges the challenges they are facing.
+Sarah gathers the team for a meeting and openly acknowledges their challenges.
 She emphasises the importance of innovation and shares her belief in their ability to overcome obstacles and achieve remarkable results.

 Creating a Safe Space